"What's this?" Owen demanded, holding the record album by a corner, as if it were something rotten, something he didn't want to touch.

 "Ada -- "

 Now, where to eat?
 Somewhere Owen would never think to go.
 One of those awful fast-food places by the medical center.
 She decided on the Taco Bell.
 She'd never been to one, and it was even worse than she'd expected, so she left the Number Three half-eaten and drove aimlessly for an hour.
-When she saw a barbershop she stopped and had her hair cut the length she'd worn it in college.
+When she saw a barbershop she stopped and had her hair cut as short as she'd worn it in college.

 Wyatt was waiting on the steps at Sarah's when she returned.